eminghuliev/cryptera/README.md

+# Cryptera
-# Cryptera Python wrapper for using in our password manager.
+Python wrapper to be used in our password manmager
 ## Build from source code
 ### Dependencies:
 * libgcrypt